-In future, assuming successful alignment of international research activities and a greater understanding of regional needs can be achieved by a national agricultural research and innovation council, Australia may also wish to investigate the formation of a multi-nation R&D fund for the Asia-Pacific region.
-International collaboration is a vital part of modern science that is hampered by the lack of early-stage resources to establish and grow collaborations over the first few years of their life, and a multi-nation fund with harmonised objectives could provide an effective means of support.
+collaboration is a vital part of modern science that is hampered by the lack of earlystage resources to establish and grow collaborations over the first few years of their life, and a multi-nation fund with harmonised objectives could provide an effective means of support.

-4.3.2 A doctoral training and early-career support centre for the agricultural sciences
+4.3.3 A doctoral training and early career support centre for the agricultural sciences

-Linked strongly with the national coordination and oversight role of an organisation such as the proposed national agricultural research and innovation council, a doctoral training and early-career support centre for the agricultural sciences would proactively identify and address research capacity constraints before they affect the Australian agricultural sector.
+Linked strongly with the national coordination and oversight role of the National Agricultural Research and Innovation Council, a doctoral training and early career support centre for the agricultural sciences would proactively identify and address research capacity constraints before they affect the Australian agricultural sector.
 It would achieve this in a number of direct and indirect ways.

 To address ongoing concerns about the sustainability of the pipeline of agricultural research scientists, the centre would offer substantial and targeted PhD top-up scholarships that can compete with other options available to professional agricultural scientists.
 This would partially reduce the current financial barrier that prevents professionals from returning to study or bringing on-farm experience back to the research sector.

-To address concerns about the industry relevance of research and unclear uptake pathways, the centre would run an agricultural enterprise engagement program to provide graduate students with ongoing exposure to the working farm systems that are relevant to their research, and to encourage research towards the challenges that a national agricultural research and innovation council identify as being on the horizon.
+To address concerns about the industry relevance of research and unclear uptake pathways, the centre would run an agricultural enterprise engagement program to provide graduate students with ongoing exposure to the working farm systems that are relevant to their research, and to encourage research towards the challenges that the National Agricultural Research and Innovation Council identify as being on the horizon.
 In doing so, the program would also help equip graduates with the skills that industry needs (refer Section 3.1.2).

-The centre would address the retention of highly trained researchers-along with related and prerequisite changes to funding timeframes and security of employment through an early- and mid-career support network to maintain connections between PhD cohorts and provide opportunities for early- and mid-career researchers to connect with mentors, each other, and a wider range of agricultural systems than would otherwise be possible.
+The centre would address the retention of highly trained researchers-along with related and prerequisite changes to funding timeframes and security of employment-through an early- and mid-career support network to maintain connections between PhD cohorts and provide opportunities for early- and midcareer researchers to connect with mentors, each other, and a wider range of agricultural systems than would otherwise be possible.
 Considering the small size of Australia's agricultural research community, the centre would be hosted at no more than two nodes to maintain a critical mass of researchers at each node and encourage a culture of research excellence underpinned by excellent research support.
 Recognised excellence is an indirect but deliberate additional way of encouraging both the retention of top-class researchers in the agricultural sciences and building the confidence of agricultural research investors.